jgarbett44/surfs_up/README.md

 * The average temperature in June is 75 degrees and the average temperature in December is 71 degrees, so there is not much change from summer to winter

-* The high temperature in June is 85 degrees and the average temperature in December is 83 degrees
+* The average high temperature in June is 85 degrees and the average temperature in December is 83 degrees

 * The greatest temperature difference between June and December is the minimum, from 64 degrees in June to 56 degrees in December.

+## Summary

+To summarize, the weather is warm and dry in Oahu year-round, with the greatest chance for rain in the spring and in the fall.
+It should make an ideal location for an ice cream/surf shop.